Garðar Thór Cortes: Personal life

 The Cortes family is one of the less than 5% of Icelanders who have a surname.
 Although Garðar's maternal grandfather was Polish and the family is a mix of Danish, English, Icelandic, Italian, Spanish and Swedish people, they do not know how and where the family name "Cortes" comes from.
 Garðar speaks fluent English, and at home members of his family converse in a mixture of Icelandic and English – often in the same sentence.

 Garðar loves to watch movies – "everything from slushy romantic comedies to shoot 'em up cop thrillers."

 In 2007, Garðar married his longtime girlfriend Tinna Lind Gunnarsdóttir.
 They had been together since 2000 but then divorced in 2014.

-On 14 February, 2020, Gardar married his girlfriend, Elva.
+On 14 February, 2020, Garðar married his girlfriend, Elva.